+Percolation predictions generate a range of exponents consistent with those reported in Hack's law, including the tendency for the largest exponent values to occur in geologically heterogeneous environments.

+The statistical nature of percolation theory is in accord with the tendency of the spread in Hack's exponent values to diminish with increasing sample size.

+A. G. Hunt: Hack's drainage basin scaling exponent

-- Percolation predictions generate the range of exponents observed in Hack's law, including the tendency for the largest exponent values to occur in geologically heterogeneous environments. - The statistical nature of percolation theory is in accord with the tendency of the spread in Hack's exponent values to diminish with increasing sample size, - The source of the tortuosity in the "optimal paths" of lowest energy dissipation is in general accord with the "feasible optimality" (Rigon et al., 1998) proposed to explain Hack's law.
+The source of the tortuosity in the "optimal paths" of lowest energy dissipation is in general accord with the "feasible optimality" (Rigon et al., 1998) proposed to explain Hack's law.